San Mateo’s ADU Boom: How Local Homeowners Are Cashing In on Backyard Living Spaces

-As a California resident, you’re likely aware of the dramatic housing crisis.
+As San Mateo County residents, you’re likely aware of the dramatic housing crisis.
 Despite the state’s slowly declining population, California is in desperate need of housing options across many of its top cities and counties.

 According to state officials, California would need to build 180,000 new housing units each year to meet the demand.
 At best, the state is building about half of that number, resulting in a continuous housing crisis.

 One of the best potential solutions for this crisis is the construction of individual accessory dwelling units (ADUs).
-These on-property additions provide an excellent opportunity to house additional California residents, as well as beloved family members like your elderly mom and pop.
+These on-property additions provide an excellent opportunity to house additional San Mateo County residents, as well as beloved family members like your elderly mom and pop.

 Often referred to as “granny flats” or “backyard cottages,” ADUs can be located either within the main structure or as separate structures on the same property.
 Their versatility and cost-efficiency make them a flexible option for families and renters alike.